-Project Outline Redevelopment for res

-Project Detail Residential redevelops 100 dwellings (the india with affordable housin enabling viability case Community and Leisur
+Project Outline Redevelopment for residential development.
+Project Detail Residential redevelopment of the site for approximately 100 dwellings (the indicative scheme shows 94 dwellings) with affordable housing potentially omitted to make an enabling viability case to cross fund the relocation of the Community and Leisure Centre.
 Development Timing Short to Medium-Term